VVoruganti/VVoruganti.github.io/src/posts/post-2.md

 ---

 I am currently using a Surface Book as my main laptop for everyday work and development.
-Initially when I was setting up Linux as a dual boot I found that I was not a fan of the drastic performance and battery life cut that I would have to commit to.
+Initially, when I was setting up Linux as a dual boot I found that I was not a fan of the drastic cut to performance and battery life I would have to commit to.
-So I took it upon myself to try and optimize my development environment on Windows itself.
+So, I took it upon myself to try and optimize my development environment on Windows, despite it being less than ideal.

 The first thing I did was set up Windows Subsystem Linux (WSL).
 This is basically a utility that was built by microsoft that lets you run a terminal with a full linux kernel while still in Windows.
-It sort of operates like a virtual machine, but you can access both your linux and regular windows file system from within it.
+It sort of operates like a virtual machine, but you can access both your Linux and regular Windows file system from within it.
 There are two versions of this and which one you want to use will very depending on your needs